 Past experience when fishing a river that serves as a tail-race to a large reservoir has taught us to plan fishing trips with awareness to discharge rates.

-As a general rule, we keep these discharge rates measured in cubic feet per second (cfs) in mind when anticipating the water flow and their impact to fishing conditions.
+As a general rule, we keep these discharge rates measured in cubic feet per second (cfs) in mind when anticipating the water flow and their impact on fishing conditions.

 - Under 100 CFS - Very Low

 - 300 to 400 CFS - Fishable, be very careful

 - 400 to 500 CFS - For the brave and agile only.